ARA Environmental Sustainability Group

 Aims and Objectives

-Collaboration - Finally, the group will aim to aid and collaborate with other groups and sectors in research, training and advocacy of environmental sustainability and climate action.
+Collaboration – Finally, the group seeks to collaborate with other organisations and sectors to advance shared goals in research, training, and advocacy on environmental sustainability and climate action.
+Through partnership working, it aims to strengthen sector resilience and contribute to coordinated, long-term climate responses.

 Meet the committee

-Chair - Georgina Robinson is an archivist at Eton College Archives.
-She is interested in the intersection between records and the environment and wrote her MA dissertation on attitudes and efforts to implement climate action by UK information professionals in 2020, which was adapted for publication in the Records Management Journal in a special issue on records management in the Anthropocene (Issue 3, 2021).
+Chair - Georgina Robinson is College Archivist at Cheltenham Ladies’ College.
+She is interested in the intersection between records and the environment and contributed a publication in the Records Management Journal in a special issue on records management in the Anthropocene (Issue 3, 2021).

-Research Officer - Alasdair Bachell is currently a project archivist at the University of Dundee and was previously the archivist for the energy company SSE, working at Pitlochry power station.
+Research Officer – Alasdair Bachell is an archivist at the University of Dundee and was previously the archivist for the energy company SSE.
 He completed his PhD in Energy in 2021 which looked at the potential for the reuse of historic mill sites as hydropower generators in the Highlands & Islands.
-He is particularly interested in the intersection of heritage and sustainable energy use.
+He is particularly interested in the intersection of heritage and sustainable energy use, and utilising historic records in climate change action and education.

-Research Officer – Alex Buchanan is Reader in Archival Studies at the University of Liverpool and former President of the ARA.
-She has long-standing interest in sustainability, including research into how archives can support local food movements (www.mrseelsgarden.org), alternative economies (http://www.transitionresearchnetwork.org/sustaining-time.html) and supervising doctoral research in related areas.
+Research Officer – Alex Buchanan is Reader in Archive Studies at the University of Liverpool and former President of the ARA.
+She has long-standing interest in sustainability, including research into how archives can support local food movements, alternative economies and supervises doctoral research in related areas.
+She is a trained Carbon Literacy facilitator and delivers Carbon Literacy training to the archives sector.
 She is also a member of the ARA Ethics Working Group.

 Case Studies